Skip to main content

 • “Change the view to group by priority and only show Name and Status columns”

-notion-query-data-sourcesQuery across multiple Notion data sources directly with structured summaries, grouping, and filters.
+notion-query-data-sourcesQuery Notion data sources with SQL, or run an existing view, with structured summaries, grouping, and filters.
 Returns organized results with counts and rollups for quick scanning.

 Example prompts: